AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/software-mgmt/software-management.md

 # Edge data store & adapters (Preview)

-`Edge Data Store & Adapters` provides a centralized location to monitor the health and manage the software configuration of edge modules and systems, including Edge Data Store and PI Adapters.
+`AVEVA Data Hub` provides a centralized location to monitor the health and manage the software configuration of edge modules and systems, including Edge Data Store and AVEVA Adapters.
 This shows you the data collection software that deploys to remote devices.
-To be available in `Edge Data Store & Adapters`, a system must have an AVEVA Data Hub health endpoint configured.
+To be available in `AVEVA Data Hub`, a system must have an AVEVA Data Hub health endpoint configured.
 For information on configuring health endpoints, see the specific system product documentation.

 Systems have product executables that you install on devices in the field.
 Use `Edge Data Store & Adapters` to create configuration files that you then deploy directly on those devices.